 Confidentiality and Safety

-Each agency that receives a grant from the Crime Victim Assistance Division (CVAD) to provide direct services to victims of crime must have a confidentiality policy in place to protect confidential, personally identifying information.
-At minimum, this policy should include a description of informed consent, a description of any circumstances in which a program would release confidential information, as well as steps to be taken by the agency in the event of a breach, or release of personally identifying information (whether intentional or accidental).
+Agencies which receive grant funding from the Attorney General's office to provide victim services must have a confidentiality policy in place to protect confidential, personally identifying information.
+At minimum, this policy should include a description of informed consent, and procedures to be taken if confidentiality was breached or personally identifying information were released (whether intentional or accidental).
 Furthermore, a confidentiality assurance should be signed by all staff, volunteers, interns, board members and anyone else who could potentially have contact with survivors.
-At a minimum, the policy should state the individual will protect the personally identifying information of all persons contacting the agency for service, regardless of whether these persons actually receive services from the agency.
+At a minimum, the policy should state staff will protect the personally identifying information of all persons contacting the agency for service, regardless of whether these persons actually receive services from the agency.

 Under no circumstances should any victim of crime be required to provide consent to release personally identifying information as a condition of eligibility for the services provided by the grantee or subrecipient.